VeyselGaziDuran/TailwindWebPage/README.md

 # TailwindWebPage

-This project, TailwindWebPage, is a web application built using Tailwind CSS for XYZ purposes.
+This project, TailwindWebPage, is a web application that I developed as a part of my learning process to gain experience with Tailwind CSS.
+It doesn't have a specific purpose or use case; rather, it serves as a sandbox for me to experiment, practice, and learn.
 You can follow the steps below to run the project in your local development environment or deploy it.

 ## Requirements